UriGL25/TAB-2021/README.md

 The folders are arranged as follows:
 - **INDIVIDUAL WORK:** Inside this folder there is a folder for each member of the group, where each one has uploaded the introduction, discussion and summary of one of the lectures.
 Some have a folder for extra work.
 - **P1.
-Data management and processing:** It contains the Jupyter Notebook of the practice and inside it there is also the integrative exercise.
+Data management and processing:** It contains the Jupyter Notebook of the practice and a folder with the generated files on it.
 - **P2.
 Data exploration and visualization:**
 - **P3.
 Genome-wide association studies:** It contains a pdf file, which corresponds to the article on GWAS in Colorectal Cancer.
 Also in this folder there is an R file, which corresponds to the code.
 - **P4.
 Transcriptomic analyses:**